ezequielgarcia/skopeo-rpm/containers.conf.5.md

 By default this will be configured relative to where containers/storage store containers.
 This convention is followed by the default volume driver, but may not be by other drivers.

+**chown_copied_files**=true

+Determines whether file copied into a container will have changed ownership to the primary uid/gid of the container.

 ## SERVICE DESTINATION TABLE
 The `service_destinations` table contains configuration options used to set up remote connections to the podman service for the podman API.